 How to Shoot Better Photography with a Tripod

-Recently I’ve started shooting more landscapes, long exposures and cityscapes as well as HDR Photography.
+In the last few years I’ve started shooting a lot more landscapes, long exposures, cityscapes as well as HDR Photography.
 Using a Tripod has taught me a great deal about why and how to use a tripod as well as other techniques for photography.
 For instance, lenses have a sweet spot.
 Most lenses do not perform well at f2.8 but instead are designed to optically perform best around an aperture of an f5.6 to an f8 or even f16.
 Shooting at these high f-stops will give you a very nice sharp image, very important with landscapes and very difficult to do handheld since you’re significantly cutting down your light.
 So to accomplish this preferred aperture I needed a tripod, which has its drawbacks.
 Taking photos now takes twice as long.
 You have to adjust the head, move the legs and expand or contract them when needed.
-It’s a pain, but to me, this is worth it.

 The main thing you need to learn is why to use a tripod, since using a tripod couldn't be more straight forward.

 I only like using a tripod when it's absolutely necessary.
 So during sunrises, sunsets or just after the sun goes down, which is often the best time to shoot landscapes anyway.
 This is the perfect time to get some really nice long exposures which you could never accomplish handheld.
 You should also shoot at an ISO of 100 or 200 for sharpness and your preferred F stop, for me shooting landscapes is somewhere around an f8 to an f16.

 HDR Photography.
 You can shoot three different shots at different shutter speeds to get different exposures then combine them with programs like Photomatix and get a really amazing high dynamic range.

 Long Exposure Photography.
 You can shoot exposures up to 30 seconds long makes waves and water look smooth clouds.